About us

 The departments included have all been involved in drug development for many years.
 Thus, all departments have considerable experience and reputation for scientific and medical expertise.

 In 2017 The Early Phase Clinical Trials Program, Skane University Hospital, Sweden also attended the collaboration, and Tampere University Hospital in April 2018.
 Clinical Trial Unit at Turku University Hospital, Finland and Unit for Experimental Cancer Therapy at Odense University Hospital, Denmark attended in November 2018.
-In March 2019, Oslo Myeloma Center, Norway and Uppsala University Hospital, Sweden were includet.
+In March 2019, Oslo Myeloma Center, Norway and Uppsala University Hospital, Sweden was included.

 Objectives